 Based on the preliminary results of stress tests and assessment of safety margins, the safety upgrade of the ANPP has begun.
 At the same time, the weaknesses and areas for improvement have been identified, along with specific recommendations which the ANPP should implement to receive the ANRA’s licence for Unit 2 lifetime extension.

-In 2019, within the framework of the ANPP Life Extension Programme, the following main activities were implemented:
+Within the framework of the ANPP life extension program the following main activities were performed during the 2020 outage:

 2.2.3.
 Permanent shutdown and decommissioning process